Ranada/sqlite_demo/README.md

 ## Takeaways and Lessons Learned
 - I initially started with one class for handling SQL requests that quickly snowballed into an unwieldy mega class.
 Based on feedback, I started over, attempting to follow a command design pattern to make the code more modular and cleaner
-- Parsing command-line text takes rigorous formatting to make sure it's usable in other parts of the code
+- Parsing command-line text takes careful capturing and formatting to make sure it's usable in other parts of the code.
+For example with `SELECT name, year_start, college, birth_date FROM nba_player_data.csv WHERE college=‘Harvard University’ ORDER BY year_start DESC;`.
+How do you grab the  `college=‘Harvard University’` arguments after the WHERE keyword?
+How do you tell the program to recognize an argument without a space or with a space between the column name and criteria?
+For example, I used regex: `column_name = args.match(/([\S\s]+)\s*=\s*/).captures[0]`
-- Scrub your data files to make sure it's in a usable format
+- Scrub CSV data files to make sure it's in a usable format.
+Make sure columns are labeled, and naming conventions make sense.
+Also, undo any unintended changes to the data after a test run to ensure it is ready for the next iteration.

 ## Final thoughts
 This project was a good challenge in handling CSV data.
 I feel I understand what's going on under the hood of SQL better.
 I need to move on to other projects, but perhaps I'll revisit this to improve the structure and clean up the code.